 While the first store has a clear and concise unique value proposition, the second does not do justice to its unique value proposition, and the third website has no unique value proposition on its homepage.

 A search bar can be another selling point on your Shopify homepage to get customers to interact with your product.
-A visible search bar on your homepage helps customers find what they need faster, improving their experience.
-Another advantage of a search bar is that you can analyze the search queries to make changes to your homepage in terms of content, structure, and design.
+A visible search bar on your homepage design helps customers find what they need faster, improving their experience.
+Another advantage of this is that you can analyze the search queries to make changes to your homepage in terms of content, structure, and design.

-For example, if you observe that users mostly search for “leather straps,” you can restructure your page such that products with leather straps are shown before other products.
+For example, if you observe that users mostly search for “leather straps,” you can restructure your page to show products with leather straps before other products.